1000dinge/threema2html/README.md

 # threema2html
-Build HTML-Page from iOS Threema Chat-Export
+Linux script to build HTML-Page from iOS Threema Chat-Export

 - Testet on Ubuntu 24.04.1 lTS
 - Will not work on macOS (you'll need GnuGrep)